Image of broccoli grown in an aquaponics system with a green box overlay that has the text "Beyond Leafy Greens"

 Candy the Aquaponics Lady

-Beyond Leafy Greens: The Real Potential of Aquaponics for Your Family
+Beyond Leafy Greens: Discover the Full Potential of Aquaponics for Your Family

 Aquaponics is an amazing method for growing real, organic food for your family.
 Yet, when I browse through social media, I often find myself frustrated by the misleading advertisements for aquaponics and hydroponics systems.